-Because frustration stems from situations in which you have no control.
+Because frustration during divorce stems from situations in which you have no control.
 Frustration happens when you feel like you are following all the rules and your ex isn’t.
 Frustration happens when you keep trying different things to make peace and nothing is working.
 Frustration happens when you weigh all your options to solving a problem and none of them seem like good ones.
 And, frustration happens when you feel like you are working really really hard with the best intentions, and nothing you are doing is paying off.
 More specifically, frustration during divorce can stem from:

 1. The process taking longer than you want.